Reporting of Corporate and Agencies Debt Frequently Asked Questions (FAQ)

 - These two fields are for informational purposes only.
 The dissemination flag indicates the TRACE-Eligible Securities that are marked for dissemination (through the TRACE BTDS or ATDS feeds).
-The Rule 144A flag denotes TRACE-Eligible Securities that are purchased and sold pursuant to Rule 144A of the Securities Act (which are not subject to dissemination).
+The Rule 144A flag denotes TRACE-Eligible Securities that are purchased and sold pursuant to Rule 144A of the Securities Act.

 - 1.33 How do I report a bond with a sinking fund?

 - Reporting of quantity for bonds involving a factor is the same as reporting quantity for a baby bond.

 Example: A broker-dealer buys or sells 25 bonds with a par value of $1,000 and a pro-rata sinking fund for which the current factor is .300.
 To determine what quantity to enter in the TRACE report, multiply $25,000 by .300 for a quantity of $7,500.
 This results in a remaining principal amount held of $7,500 at this point in the sinking fund schedule instead of the original $25,000.
 As with price reporting, TRACE rules do not provide for rounding of quantity before reporting.
 Regarding quantity reporting, the system can accommodate reporting out to two decimal places.
 Quantity should be submitted to TRACE exactly as calculated.